insight-chain/inb-go/README.md

 $ ginb --datadir data1/ --networkid 891 --nodiscover --rpcport 6002 --port 30002 console
 ```

-###  Full node on the Inb test network
+###  Full node on the INB test network

-Transitioning towards developers, if you'd like to play around with creating Inb
+Transitioning towards developers, if you'd like to play around with creating INB
 contracts, you almost certainly would like to do that without any real money involved until
 you get the hang of the entire system.
 In other words, instead of attaching to the main
 network, you want to join the **test** network with your node, which is fully equivalent to
-the main network, but with play-Inber only.
+the main network, but with play-inber only.

 ```shell
 $ ginb --testnet console